 Step two:

-Next, wash and dry the oyster mushrooms and slice the mushrooms so they resemble a shrimp shape.
+Next, wash and dry the oyster mushrooms and slice the mushrooms so they resemble shrimp shapes.

 Step three:

-Then put the coconut milk into a bowl and whisk in the egg replacer.
+Then put the coconut milk into a small bowl and whisk in the egg replacer.
 Let it sit for a couple minutes to thicken.
-In another bowl combine the breadcrumbs, flour and spices.
+In another medium bowl combine the breadcrumbs, flour and spices.

 Step four: